Pseudospectra and Simultaneous Power Control: Final remarks and questions

 \section{Final remarks and questions}

 $\bullet$ The condition $(\star)$ is quite mysterious and one might wonder which functions satisfy this condition.
-In the spirit of \cite{MR3081538}, Theorem 1.2, we shall show that the condition $(\star)$ precludes $f$ and $g$ from being M\"obius transformations.
-More precisely, we show that, if $\lambda f+\mu g$ is a M\"obius transformation for some $\lambda,\mu\in\mathbb C$, then $f$ and $g$ satisfy $(\star)$.\\ Indeed, without loss of generality, by replacing $f$ or $g$ by $\lambda f+\mu g$, we can assume that $f$ or $g$ is a M\"obius transformation.
+In the spirit of \cite{RansRaoua2013}, Theorem 1.2, we shall show that the condition $(\star)$ precludes $f$ and $g$ from being M\"obius transformations.
+More precisely, we show that, if $\lambda f+\mu g$ is a M\"obius transformation for some $\lambda,\mu\in\mathbb C$, then $f$ and $g$ do not satisfy $(\star)$.\\ Indeed, without loss of generality, by replacing $f$ or $g$ by $\lambda f+\mu g$, we can assume that $f$ or $g$ is a M\"obius transformation.
 We have:

-with $F=\frac1{48}f'' f^{(4)}-\frac1{36}(f^{(3)})^2$ and $Sf:=2f' f^{(3)}-3(f'')^2$, the Schwarzian derivative of $f$(likewise for $G$ and $Sg$).\\ If $f$ is a M\"obius transformation, then its Schwarzian derivative satisfies $Sf=0$ and then $(Sf)'=0$.
+with $F=\frac1{48}f'' f^{(4)}-\frac1{36}(f^{(3)})^2$ and $Sf:=2(f')^2(\text{S}f)=2f' f^{(3)}-3(f'')^2$ (with S$f$, the Schwarzian derivative of $f$) and likewise for $G$ and $Sg$.\\ If $f$ is a M\"obius transformation, then its Schwarzian derivative is zero.
+So we have $Sf=0$ and then $(Sf)'=0$.
 Moreover, $f$ is a M\"obius transformation if and only if the function $f_w$, defined by $f_w(z):=\frac{f(z)-f(w)}{z-w}$, is a M\"obius transformation, for all $w$ in the domain of the function $f$.
 Then $Sf_w=0$, and we deduce that $F(w)=\frac1{12}Sf_w(w)=0$.
-The same applies if $g$ is a M\"obius transformation.\\ Since some other functions satisfy the condition $(\star)$, this raises the question of whether $(\star)$ has an interpretation analogous to the condition ``$f$ is not a M\"obius transformation'' in \cite{MR3081538}.\\ \\ $\bullet$ The condition ``$f$ and $g$ fail to satisfy $(\star)$'' is not necessary, in Theorem \ref{TheoF}.
-Indeed, Section \ref{SecP} provides plenty of counterexamples (for example $f(z)=z^2$ and $g(z)=z^7$ verify $(\star)$).
+The same applies if $g$ is a M\"obius transformation.\\ Since some other functions do not satisfy the condition $(\star)$, this raises the question of whether $(\star)$ has an interpretation analogous to the condition ``$f$ is not a M\"obius transformation'' in \cite{RansRaoua2013}.\\ \\ $\bullet$ The condition ``$f$ and $g$ satisfy $(\star)$'' is not necessary, in Theorem \ref{TheoF}.
+Indeed, Section \ref{SecP} provides plenty of counterexamples (for example $f(z)=z^2$ and $g(z)=z^7$).
 What might a necessary and sufficient condition look like?